 4. IDrive Personal

-IDrive is the best online backup solution for more than one computer, as we discovered when researching our Best Online Backup roundup.
+IDrive is the best online backup solution for more than one computer.
 It’s very affordable—the cheapest plan provides 5 TB of online storage for a single user to backup an unlimited number of devices.
 Refer to our IDrive review for more details.

 In our IDrive vs. Carbonite shootout, we found that IDrive is faster—in fact, up to three times faster.
 It supports more platforms (including mobile), offers more storage space, and (in most cases) is less expensive.